Chokladglasyr/u05-RESTfulapi-Chokladglasyr/README.md

 ## The idea:
 Create a wishlist, the user will be able to have multiple wishlists, with multiple items in.
 Each item will have title, description, link to item.
 For added features user will be able to upload a photo.
 Eventually add input for price, so sorting could be sorted by price.
+Eventually be able to search and filter lists made by one specific user.

 # Getting started